DevPieter/Sees/README.md

 ### Event creation, calling, and listening made easy!

 Sees is a simple event system for Java.
-It can be used for any project that needs a easy-to-use event system.
+It can be used for any project that needs an easy-to-use event system.

 ## Features